ldtteam/MinecoloniesWiki/source/tutorials/worldgencolonies.md

 # Creating Your Own World Generation Colonies Style

-First, you need to design and build your own [schematic] (https://wiki.minecolonies.ldtteam.com/source/tutorials/schematics).
+First, you need to design and build your own [schematic](schematics).
 Once you've built your style, you can add jigsaw block connectors at appropriate places and export the structure as a .nbt file.
 That way, Minecraft knows how to build an abandoned colony in your style!

 ## Tagging and Prepping